 When you’ve been seriously injured because of someone’s negligent, reckless, or intentional misconduct, you may be legally entitled to recover your medical expenses, lost income, rehabilitation costs, pain and suffering, and more.

 According to personal injury laws, you can recover two separate types of damages when you’ve been injured.
+In this post, our attorneys at Gordon & Gordon will cover Shreveport personal injury damages.

 Personal Injury Damages in Louisiana